 Welcome to HCI@UD!

-The Human-Computer Interaction (HCI) Lab investigates how immersive technologies can be designed and developed to facilitate user experience in education, healthcare, and mainly healthcare education.
+The Human-Computer Interaction (HCI) Lab investigates how immersive technologies can be designed and developed to facilitate user experience in education and healthcare.

-We study, design and prototype computing tools for digital capture and analysis of user-centered experiences in healthcare and education, drawing from the perspectives of patients, caregivers, students, educators, and individuals.
+We study, design and prototype computing tools for digital capture and analysis of user-centered experiences in healthcare and education, drawing from the perspectives of patients, caregivers, students, and educators.

 We won the Best Award in VR Category during MIT’s RV’19 Hackathon.